fxkuehl/keyboard/layout.md

 | Finger travel |  57648 | 4, 26, 96, 168, 167, 71, 49, 5 |
 | Run length    |   1.38 | 1.62    |

-Colemak brings a further improvement in the heatmap score although the per-finger heatmap is slightly worse.
+Colemak brings a further improvement in the heatmap score, although the per-finger heatmap is slightly worse.
 The index and middle fingers are weighted most heavily.
 On top of the improvements in Dvorak, Colemak brings another big improvement of bad bigrams by factor 3 and fast bigrams by factor 2.

-Colemak has more slow bigrams than Dvorak, which goes along with a longer average run length.
+Colemak has more slow bigrams than Dvorak, along with a longer average run length.
 Total finger travel is about the same as in Dvorak, but more evenly distributed to both hands.
 Both index fingers still travel a lot.

 Colemak has nearly 10 times as many fast 3-grams as Dvorak and over 25 times as many as QWERTY.